Answering the 'why us?' question on financial services application forms

 - Santander: What do you find personally appealing about working for Santander?

-- RBS: We would like you know why you think this programme is the right programme for you.
+- RBS: We would like to know why you think this programme is the right programme for you.
 Please tell us what excites you about the programme and why you think that it is a good fit with your future aspirations

 Employers that require covering letters, such as HSBC Bank plc, will expect you to address the ‘why do you want to work for us?’ question within it.